luizguilhermecm/cook_book/vim/simple-cmd.md

 `cc` change whole line.

+* Above was used the _opening_ sign for brace, bracket, parenthesis and less
+* than sign, but the _close_ equivalent sign will perform the same function.

 #### Vim Yank Verb 'y'

 Basically, all commands using the **change** verb will works with **yank**.